University of Technology Sydney

 Criteria:

 This task will enable students to set up a theoretical framework based on a response to the brief and established research question set by the Studio.
-Students will respond to specific deliverables of their Studio, refer to the SUBJECT SPECIFICATION GUIDE relevant to each Studio.
+Students will respond to specific deliverables of their Studio, refer to the SUBJECT SPECIFICATION GUIDE (Briefing Document) relevant to each Studio.

 In addition, Students will submit DRAFT I of the DESIGN LOG.
 Specific details and requirements of the DESIGN LOG submission will be uploaded on CANVAS.